Dear School of Arts and Sciences Honors Program Students,

 Try something a little retro and send in a shout out for the newsletter.
 You can get yours published by sending an email to firstname.lastname@example.org and including “Shout-Out” in the subject line.
 We’ll post three or four every week so read carefully, you never know when your name will come up!

-Here's the first stanza of a poem.
-Send in your ideas for the next to email@example.com and the best one will be posted in next weeks Shout Outs section.
+Last week we posted the first stanza and we got responses.
+Posted here is our choice for the next part of the poem.
+Send in your ideas for the next to email@example.com and the best one will be posted in next week's Shout Outs section.

 An archive of this and past newsletters can be found here.